fgauna12/fgauna12.github.io/_posts/2020-02-03-adding-app-insights-to-asp-net-core-app-running-on-azure-web-apps-for-containers.md

 Now before deploying, deploy your arm template.
 Do always consider deploying your arm templates through a pipeline.

 To recap:

-- Use an arm template to create the application insights resource
+* Use an arm template to create the application insights resource
-- Use the same arm template to auto-configure the app setting in the azure web app with the application insights instrumentation key to use
+* Use the same arm template to auto-configure the app setting in the azure web app with the application insights instrumentation key to use
-- Add the application insights sdk through code using Visual Studio
+* Add the application insights sdk through code using Visual Studio

 To get a more detailed example of what it should look like, check out [this pull request](https://github.com/onetug/Codecampster/pull/67).
+Also, here's [another link](https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core) for the official guide by Microsoft.